 The UMC's Book of Discipline:

-in the US and about 5,200 elsewhere in the world.
+.
 "The Book of Discipline of the United

 updated periodically by the General Conference of Methodist Churches which

-held every four years and is attended by
+is held every four years and is attended by

 delegates from around the world.